MHargett23/Workout-Tracker/README.md

 # Workout-Tracker

-User Story
+##User Story
-AS AN avid traveller
+As a user, I want to be able to view create and track daily workouts.
+I want to be able to log multiple exercises in a workout on a given day.
+I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
+If the exercise is a cardio exercise, I should be able to track my distance traveled.

-I WANT to be able to track my withdrawals and deposits with or without a data/internet connection
+##Business Context
-SO THAT my account balance is accurate when I am traveling
+A consumer will reach their fitness goals quicker when they track their workout progress.

-The user will be able to add expenses and deposits to their budget with or without a connection.
-When entering transactions offline, they should populate the total when brought back online.
+##Acceptance Criteria
-Offline Functionality:
+When the user loads the page, they should be given the option to create a new workout, or continue with their last workout.
-Enter deposits offline
+The user should be able to:
-Enter expenses offline
+<ul><li>Add exercises to a previous workout plan.</li>
-When brought back online:
+<li>Add new exercises to a new workout plan.</li>
-Offline entries should be added to tracker.
+<li>View multiple the combined weight of multiple exercises on the stats page.<li></ul>